Metairie man ticketed for killing alligator out of season

 ST. CHARLES PARISH - A man was ticketed for hunting and killing an alligator Nov.
 7, more than a month after alligator season had ended.

-According to the Louisiana Department of Wildlife and Fisheries, 29-year-old Daniel Duzac of Metairie was found with a 7-foot, 9-inch alligator near the Mississippi Rover flood control locks.
+According to the Louisiana Department of Wildlife and Fisheries, 29-year-old Daniel Duzac of Metairie was found with a 7-foot, 9-inch alligator near the Mississippi River flood control locks.

 Trending News